-If you Android phone is not mentioned in the table above then you can use an app named as Droid hardware info to identify correct architecture of your phone and select respective APK to download on your phone.
+If your Android phone is not mentioned in the table above then you can use an app named as Droid hardware info to identify the correct architecture of your phone and select respective APK to download on your phone.

-Using this app you can see all the details of your phone and identify correct architecture of your device.
-Install the app and tap on device information.
+Using this app you can see all the details of your phone and identify the correct architecture of your device.
+Install the app and tap on the device information.
 You can also see DPI of your phone using this app.
-As some APK files of app are for specific DPI.
-If you download app for specific DPI, it will take less space on your phone as compared to nodpi app.
-Its a great app to keep a check on everything going inside your phone.
+As some APK files of an app are for specific DPI.
+If you download an app for specific DPI, it will take less space on your phone as compared to the nodpi app.
+It is a great app to keep a check on everything going on inside your phone.